Large System Analysis of Linear Precoding in Correlated MISO Broadcast Channels under Limited Feedback: System Model

-Besides, we suppose that only $\Ht$, an imperfect estimate of the true channel matrix $\H$, is available at the transmitter.
-The channel gain matrix $\L$ as well as the transmit correlation $\Tt$ are assumed to be slowly varying compared to the channel coherence time and are assumed to be perfectly known to the transmitter.
-We model $\Ht$ as
+where $\Tt_k$ is the channel correlation matrix of user $k$ and $\z_k$ has i.i.d.\ complex entries of zero mean and variance $1/M$.
+The channel transmit correlation matrices $\Tt_k$ are assumed to be slowly varying compared to the channel coherence time and thus are supposed to be perfectly known to the transmitter, whereas receiver $k$ has only knowledge about $\Tt_k$.
+Moreover, only an imperfect estimate $\hht_k$ of the true channel $\h_k$ is available at the transmitter which is modeled as \cite{makouei2011mia,ding2009mmt,wang2006adm,yoo2004mcc}